Causes of iron deficiency anaemia

 - soybean flour

 - most dark-green leafy vegetables, such as watercress and curly kale

-Read more information about good sources of iron.
+Read more about vegetarian and vegan diets and good sources of iron.